Push-Pull Gradient Methods for Distributed Optimization in Networks: A Push-Pull Gradient Method

-The above has mathematically interpreted why the use of row stochastic matrices and column stochastic matrices is reasonable.
-Now let us explain from the implementation aspect why this algorithm is called ``Push-Pull'' and why it is more feasible to be implemented with ``Push'' and ``Pull'' at the same time.
-Although, up to now, the algorithm is designed and even analyzed in the set-up of having a static (time-invariant) underlying network, we cannot expect that such ideal environment exists or is efficient.
-The design of Algorithm 1 is actually motivated by the algorithms proposed in reference \cite{nedic2017achieving} which gives some evidence for us to believe ``Push-Pull'' would also work over a dynamic (time-varying) network.
-Imagine a dynamic network at iteration/time $k$.
+The above discussion has mathematically interpreted why the use of row stochastic matrices and column stochastic matrices is reasonable.
+Now let us explain from the implementation aspect why Algorithm 1 is called ``Push-Pull'' and why it is more feasible to be implemented with ``Push'' and ``Pull'' at the same time.
 When the information across agents need to be diffused/fused, either an agent needs to know what scaling weights it needs to put on the quantities sending out to other agents, or it needs to know how to combine the quantities coming in with correct weights.
-Specific weights assignment strategies need to be imposed when an agent's in/out-neighbors can appear and disappear from time to time.
-In the following, we discuss ways to diffuse/fuse information correctly in such a situation. \begin{itemize} \item[A)] For the networked system to maintain $\sum_l C_{li}=1$, an apparently convenient way is to let agent $i$ scale its data by $C_{li},\forall l$, before sending/pushing out messages.
-This way, it becomes agent $i$'s responsibility to synchronize out-neighbors' receptions of messages and it is natural to employ a reliable push-communication-protocol to implement such operations.
-If we instead let a neighbor $l$ request/pull information from $i$, either this neighbor would not know $C_{li}$'s thus would not know how to combine incoming data, or $l$ needs to wait for $i$ to repetitively revise $C_{li}$'s due to synchronization. \item[B)] Unlike what happens in A), to maintain $\sum_j R_{ij}=1$, the only seemingly feasible way is to let the receiver $i$ perform the tasks of scaling and combination/addition since it would be difficult for the sender to know the weights or adjust the weights accordingly when the network changes.
-We may still employ the push-communication-protocol and let all in-neighbors of agent $i$ actively send their messages to $i$.
-However, since $i$ is passively receiving information, it is not likely that a synchronization can be coordinated by $i$, rather $i$ may need to ``subjectively'' make a judgment that a former neighbor has just disappeared if a specific time has been waited without hearing from this former neighbor.
-One can actually choose to use pull-communication-protocol to allow agent $i$ to actively pull information from the current neighbors and effectively coordinate the synchronization. \end{itemize} To sum up, for the general implementation of Algorithm 1, the push-protocol is necessary; supporting the pull-protocol enhances the effectiveness of network operation; but it cannot work over a ``Pull'' only network.
+In particular, we have the following specific weight assignment strategies: \begin{itemize} \item[A)] For the networked system to maintain $\sum_l C_{li}=1$, an apparently convenient way is to let agent $i$ scale its data by $C_{li},\forall l$, before sending/pushing out messages.
+In this way, it becomes agent $i$'s responsibility to synchronize out-neighbors' receptions of messages and it is natural to employ a reliable push-communication-protocol to implement such operations. \item[B)] Unlike what happens in A), to maintain $\sum_j R_{ij}=1$, the only seemingly feasible way is to let the receiver $i$ perform the tasks of scaling and combination/addition since it would be difficult for the sender to know the weights or adjust the weights accordingly, especially when the network changes.
+Thus, it is natural to employ a pull-communication-protocol for the above operations. \end{itemize}